-Rob Halford’s influence of fashion within heavy metal is perhaps understated.
-Judas Priest is known for sparking the trend of adding leather and chains into the wardrobes of rock artists and fans worldwide.
+Rob Halford’s influence on fashion within heavy metal is perhaps understated.
+Judas Priest is known for sparking the trend of adding leather and chains to the wardrobes of rock artists and fans worldwide.
 But where did Judas Priest find its influences?
 Gay clubs and Vogue of course!

 Rob Halford, closeted at the time, was inspired by the leather and chains of kink clothing and underground fashion that he found in gay clubs and British Vogue.
 This influence has ultimately led to what rock fashion is today!

 A lesser-known influential gay band, Nervous Gender is an American electronic punk rock band.
-Credited for originating ‘electropunk’ and becoming inspirations to the founders of queercore, Nervous Gender has hugely influenced the music scene.
+Credited for originating ‘electropunk’ and becoming an inspiration to the founders of Queercore, Nervous Gender has hugely influenced the music scene.